-We are committed to invest up to \$6.3 million in equity, of which \$143,000 has been funded as of March 31, 2008, in exchange for a 95% non-controlling equity interest in a limited liability company that will develop, construct, own and operate the Palmdale Medical Plaza, located in Palmdale, California, on the campus of a UHS hospital that is also currently under construction.
-This medical office building ("MOB") will be 75% master leased by UHS of Palmdale, Inc., a subsidiary of UHS, on a triple net basis.
-The master lease for each suite will be cancelled at such time that the suite is leased for a minimum term of five years, to another tenant acceptable to the LLC and UHS of Palmdale.
-Based upon the executed leases and letter of intent commitments in place as of March 31, 2008, the master lease threshold of 75% is not expected to be met by the completion and opening of the building.
-The LLC has a \$9.9 million construction loan commitment.
-This building, tenants of which will include subsidiaries of UHS, is scheduled to be completed and opened during the second quarter of 2008.
-This LLC, which is deemed to be a variable interest entity, is consolidated in our financial statements as of March 31, 2008 since we are the primary beneficiary.
+We are committed to invest up to a total of \$7.9 million in equity and debt financing, of which \$1.8 million has been funded as of June 30, 2008, in exchange for a 95% non-controlling equity interest in a limited liability company that constructed, owns, and operates the Palmdale Medical Plaza, located in Palmdale, California, on the campus of a UHS hospital that is currently under construction.
+This medical office building ("MOB") has a triple net, 75% master lease commitment by UHS of Palmdale, Inc., a subsidiary of UHS, pursuant to the terms of which the master lease for each suite will be cancelled at such time that the suite is leased for a minimum term of five years to another tenant acceptable to the LLC and UHS.
+This MOB, tenants of which will include subsidiaries of UHS, was completed and opened during the third quarter of 2008 at which time the master lease commenced.
+Based upon the executed leases and letter of intent commitments in place as of June 30, 2008, the master lease threshold of 75% has not been met.
+The LLC has a \$9.9 million construction loan commitment from a third-party, which is non-recourse to us, of which \$7.8 million has been borrowed as of June 30, 2008.
+This LLC, which is deemed to be a variable interest entity, is consolidated in our financial statements as of June 30, 2008 since we are the primary beneficiary.

-We are committed to invest up to \$6.4 million in debt or equity, of which \$95,000 has been funded as of March 31, 2008, in exchange for a 95% non-controlling equity interest in a LLC that will develop, construct, own and operate the Summerlin Medical Office Building III, located in Las Vegas, Nevada, on the campus of a UHS hospital.
-The LLC has a third-party construction loan commitment of \$14.4 million, of which \$2.2 million has been borrowed as of March 31, 2008.
+We are committed to invest up to \$6.4 million in debt or equity, of which \$95,000 has been funded as of June 30, 2008, in exchange for a 95% non-controlling equity interest in a LLC that will develop, construct, own and operate the Summerlin Medical Office Building III, located in Las Vegas, Nevada, on the campus of a UHS hospital.
+This MOB has a triple net, 37% master lease commitment by Summerlin Hospital Medical Center, LLC, a subsidiary of UHS, pursuant to which the master lease for each suite will be cancelled at such time that the suite is leased for a minimum term of five years to another tenant acceptable to the LLC and UHS.
+The LLC has a third-party construction loan commitment of \$14.4 million, which is non-recourse to us, of which \$4.9 million has been borrowed as of June 30, 2008.
 This building, tenants of which will include subsidiaries of UHS, is scheduled to be completed and opened during the fourth quarter of 2008.